florinpop17/youtube-chat-leaderboard/README.md

-## YouTube Chat Leaderboard
+## Chat Leaderboard

 This is a project I built during a series of streams.
 This will take the messages from the chat and check them based on some keywords and attribute points to the most active people in chat.

-See the leaderboard live: https://youtube-leaderboard.netlify.app/
+See the leaderboard live: https://viewers-leaderboard.netlify.app/

 ## ToDos